boddumanohar/gsoc2018/README.md

 ### Project Introduction:

 Bareflank is the first hypervisor written in C++.
-Being written in C++, we can use inheritance to extend the features of the bareflank.
+Being written in C++, we can use inheritance to extend the features of the Bareflank.
 That base hypervisor just provides APIs to interact with and to build custom extensions with it.

 LibVMI is an introspection library, which currently supports, Xen and KVM.
-The goal of this project is create extensions that can be used to do introspection on the Bareflank VM.
+The goal of this project is to create extensions that can be used to do introspection on the Bareflank VM.

 #### Tasks acheived
 1. Get register information(complete)